quentindutot/rouage/docs/src/introduction.md

 [SolidStart](https://start.solidjs.com) is a great all-in-one solution for building SolidJS apps but its flexibility comes with additional complexity, conventions, and tooling layers.

-Rouage is just a Vite plugin.
+Rouage is a Vite plugin.
 No CLI, no runtime, no boilerplate.

 |                        | SolidStart             | Rouage                  |
 |------------------------|------------------------|--------------------------|